Worldwide Photographic Journeys

 KENYA’S FAR NORTH: TRIBAL PHOTOGRAPHY TOURS WITH WILD IMAGES

-Kenya’s wild northern frontier, with its stunning regions of Lake Baringo, the Ndoto Mountains, Lake Turkana and the Chalbi Desert, is home to some of the most spectacular tribal people in East Africa.
+Kenya’s wild frontiers, with their stunning regions of Lake Baringo, the Ndoto Mountains, Lake Turkana and the Chalbi Desert, are home to some of the most spectacular tribal people in East Africa.

 Kenya’s Stunning Lakes